 In April, we discussed the real-time payments revolution coming to the United States.
 With consumer and market pressures growing, that story explained the necessity of the change.
 So where does the nation stand and what is it doing now to make real-time payments a reality?

-What has been completed?
+What has been completed to improve real-time payments?

 The United States is making progress in rolling out real-time payments as the Federal Reserve Board takes lead in changing the industry.
 Its newly created Faster Payments Task Force is tasked with providing solutions to the currently lacking real-time payments options.
 The purpose of this group is to identify and evaluate alternative approaches for implementing safe, ubiquitous and faster payments capabilities.